isamyakt/samyakt.github.io/content/about.md

-Hello, I’m passionate rust blockchain developer interested in working on hard problems based on defi and distributed systems particularly in Rust.
+Hello, I’m passionate rust blockchain developer interested in working on hard problems based on defi and distributed systems.

 In addition to my technical skills, I also capable of working in management, marketing and community management roles at startups companies and growth-stage companies.